Humboldt-WI/blog/content/research/applied_predictive_modeling_19/blog_post_causal_KNN.md

 $\Longrightarrow\mathbb{E}[(Y_i^*-\widehat{\tau_K}(X_i))^2]=\mathbb{E}[({\tau_K}(X_i)+\nu_i-\widehat{\tau_K}(X_i))^2)]=\mathbb{E}[({\tau_K}(X_i)-\widehat{\tau_K}(X_i))^2]+\mathbb{E}[\nu_i^2]$

 In equation three we used the exogeneity assumption as well as the linearity of the expected value operator.
-As we can see,  $\mathbb{E}[\nu_i^2]$ does not depend on the value of K, so minimization of the transformed outcome loss also minimizes the infeasible outcome loss.
+As we can see,  $\mathbb{E}[\nu_i^2]$ does not depend on the value of K, so minimization of the Transformed Outcome loss also minimizes the infeasible outcome loss.
-Therefore the transformed outcome allows us to estimate the true CATE and with this, we can find an optimal value for the parameter k.
+Therefore the Transformed Outcome allows us to estimate the true CATE and with this, we can find an optimal value for the parameter k.

-## Parameter Tuning using the Transformed Outcome
+### Parameter Tuning using the Transformed Outcome

 An essential part of the Causal KNN algorithm is the parameter tuning to specify the value of $K$, that leads to the most accurate treatment effect estimations.
 For the parameter tuning, several values for $K$ are tested and different CATE estimations are stored in a separate data frame.
-To derive estimations for all observations in the data set, the differences of the mean outcome variable values, of the k treated and untreated nearest neigbours, are calculated.
-Several iterations of this precedure yield at a data frame, containing the individual uplift estimations for different values of k.
-To select the most accurate estimation, the transformed outcome is used to decide for a preferable k value.
+To derive estimations for all observations in the data set, the differences of the mean outcome variable values, of the $K$ treated and untreated nearest neigbours, are calculated.
+Repeated iterations of this procedure yields a data frame, containing the individual uplift estimations for different values of $K$.
+To select the most accurate estimation, the Transformed Outcome is used to decide for a preferable $K$ value.

 ```{r, eval = FALSE, include = TRUE}
 ###parameter tuning to find optimal k value